Steele takes lead with 61 to get another chance in Sony Open

 Starting times have been moved up by two hours Sunday with hopes of finishing ahead of heavy rain in the forecast.

-Steele had a two-shot lead with two holes to play a year ago when he missed a 6-foot par putt on the 17th hole, hit a wild hook on his approach to the easy par-5 18th and had to settle for par, and then missed the 10th green with an 80-yard shot in the playoff.
+Steele had a two-shot lead with two holes to play a year ago when he missed a 6-foot par putt on the 17th hole, hit a wild hook on his approach to the easy par-5 18th and had to settle for par, and then missed the 10th green with an 80-yard shot in the playoff against Cameron Smith.
 It was a final hour when everything went wrong.

+When he arrived in Hawaii to start the week, he played the back nine at Waialae for a practice round and was reminded of what he let slip away.

+“I was remembering some shots, some good and some bad, kind of kicking myself a little bit,” he said.

 Keith Mitchell, who had a 62 on Friday, took the lead at one point in the third round and was 8 under through 15 holes on his round when his tee shot landed near a cement wall of a house and cost him a penalty drop.
 A mediocre finish gave Mitchell a 63, which felt even higher being in the same group as Na.